nexiality/tutorials/docs/Database-Automation.md

 [PROFILE].treatNullAs= ...
 ```

-Check out [rdbms](https://confluence.ep.com/display/QA/rdbms) for more details.
-We can add support
+Check out [rdbms](../../documentation/commands/rdbms/) for more details.
+We can add support for
-for more database upon request.
+more database upon request.

 Note the following:
 1. Only `.type`, `.url`, `.user`, and `.password` are **REQUIRED**.
-1. `.url` should represent the JDBC connection string specific to each database vendor.
+2. `.url` should represent the JDBC connection string specific to each database vendor.
 Please
    check vendor documentation for more details.
-1. As of now, `connx` and `isam` are synonymous.
+3. As of now, `connx` and `isam` are synonymous.
 The underlying JDBC connectivity to "isam" is
-			implemented through the [Connx JDBC driver](https://www.connx.com/databases.php), which is a
+   implemented through the [Connx JDBC driver](https://www.connx.com/databases.php), which is a JDBC
-			JDBC Type 3 driver.
-If you wish to connect to ISAM database, please obtain JDBC driver from
+   Type 3 driver.
+If you wish to connect to ISAM database, please obtain JDBC driver from Connx and
-			Connx and place it under `/lib` directory.
-We might support other ISAM JDBC drivers in the
+   place it under `/lib` directory.
+We might support other ISAM JDBC drivers in the future.
-			future.
-1. You can create as many profiles as needed, but make sure the profile names are unique and
+4. You can create as many profiles as needed, but make sure the profile names are unique and
  contains no dot (`.`).
-1. As a convinience, it might be best to put all these profiles in the `#default` data sheet so
+5. As a convinience, it might be best to put all these profiles in the `#default` data sheet so
   that they can reuse for any test scenario.

 Let's do a quick run to verify that the profile is set up correctly.
 Here's the script that
-simply executes a query to retrieve the server's current time:
+simply executes a query to retrieve the server's current time:<br/>
 ![Hello World](image/rdbms-01-HelloWorld.png)

 The corresponding [data file](../artifact/data/rdbms-01.data.xlsx) looks as follows: